 A similar story appears in 'Memoirs of Charles Mathews, Comedian' which was written (or perhaps only edited) by his wife, Anne Jackson Mathews, and published by R Bentley in London and Lea and Blanchard in Philadelphia in 1839 four years after Mathew's death in 1835.

 Page 30 of Volume 1 of the Philadelphia edition states 'and we shot paper-darts' into the head master's wig so 'that it looked like a fretful porcupine'.
 This activity is dated to 'about the year 1786' when Mathews would have been 10 years old.

-'The Popular Recreator', which was published by Cassell and Co in London in 1873, contains a description of the game of 'Dart and Target' which uses darts made of wooden dowel with a pin at one end and a paper flight in the form of a waterbomb base at the other.
+'Games and Sports for Young Boys', which was published by Routledge, Warne and Routledge in London and New York in 1859, contains a description of the game of 'Dart and Target' which uses darts made of a wooden dowel with a pin at one end and a paper flight in the form of a waterbomb base at the other.

 The game of 'Dart and Target' was also described, though without illustration' in 'Cassell's Book of Indoor Amusements, Card Games and Fireside Fun', which was published by Cassell and Co in London in 1881

 The first volume of 'La Science Amusante' by Tom Tit (real name Arthur Good), which was first published in Paris by Librairie Larouse in 1890, contained a drawing showing a pen nib combined with what I take to be a waterbomb base (though the French text does not specifically say this) to make a dart.
 This book, along with its two companion volumes, was a compendium of articles previously published in the French magazine 'L'Illustration'.
 I do not know the date that this article was originally published.